3mdeb/news-and-ideas/blog/content/post/2022-06-10-fobnail_minimal_os.md

 ```

 ## Summary

-Summary of the post.

-OPTIONAL ending (may be based on post content):

 If you think we can help in improving the security of your firmware or you
 looking for someone who can boost your product by leveraging advanced features